Self harm and Suicide Prevention

 NSPCC Childline is the biggest helpline in the world, receiving approximately 300,000 substantive interactions each day via their website or by phone.
 The amount of online contact made through Childline is increasing, and now approximately 75% of all contact-making takes place via instant messaging, email and the website’s message board.
 We are working with the NSPCC to help the charity in its response to children who are at risk of suicide.

-We are reviewing existing Childline policies and practices, and carrying out focus groups and interviews with frontline staff at Childline and other helpline organisations across the world.
+We reviewed existing Childline policies and practices and carried out focus groups and interviews with frontline staff at Childline and other helpline organisations across the world.
 The aim is to ensure Childline’s ability to assess and respond to suicide risk is informed by the best available evidence, and to ensure staff and volunteers have the best possible skills and the confidence to provide advice, support and to make referrals, where appropriate, to other frontline services.

 Suicide Prevention in Primary Care